-The Vice President for Campus Life and Operational Management is the person designated by the University President to be responsible for the administration of the Standards of Student Conduct.
-The Standards of Student Conduct, University policies, and related conduct procedures are not contracts and do not confer contractual rights upon any individual.
+The Senior Vice President is the person designated by the University President to be responsible for the administration of the Standards of Student Conduct.
+The

+Standards of Student Conduct, University policies, and related conduct procedures are not contracts and do not confer contractual rights upon any individual.

 The University has the right to amend or modify the Standards of Student Conduct, University policies, and related conduct procedures from time to time, without prior notice.
 The Standards of Student Conduct, University policies, and related conduct procedures are not intended to replicate or supersede federal, Commonwealth, criminal or civil laws or procedures.
-University policies differ from the criminal and civil justice system and a finding of responsibility for a violation of the Standards of Student Conduct or a University policy shall not be construed as a finding that any criminal or civil statue has been violated.
+University policies differ from the criminal and civil justice system and a finding of responsibility for a violation of the Standards of Student Conduct or a University policy shall not be construed as a finding that any criminal or civil statute has been violated.